 Former Mesa County Commissioner has long carried other ambitions…if she can figure out which one to pursue.

-Douglas County Clerk and Recorder is thought to be interested.
+Douglas County Clerk and Recorder is likely focusing his sights at another County-level run.

 (D) Diana DeGette* (95%)↑